cakravue/sikhliterature/web/docs/panth-prakash/volume-1/episode-15.md

 Drink the amrit and go out hunting, so that the art of arms is kept up.

-**[18-19]** Eat goat that has been killed with a single stroke (jhatka), and go nowhere near carrion or meat killed in the Muslim way.
+**[18-19]** Eat goat that has been killed with a single stroke (jhatka), and go nowhere near carrion or meat killed in the Muslim way (kutha).
 Cherish the hair of your head, and do not cut a hair of it with a razor.
 Let the rites for the ancestors go, and keep your attention at the Guru's feet.
 Whoever falls into crooked ways, lay a tankhāh (the penance the Panth lays on an offender) on him without fail.